juanlopezrolando/pdsnd_github/README.md

 washington.csv

 ### Credits
-No repos or blogposts were consulted.
 All credits go to **Udacity**, their template for the project, and their materials.